by-lars/PortalGame/README.md

 # Portal Game
-This is my game / engine projects.
+A game / engine project.
 The goal is to support the rendering of Portals.